omegafury/monorepo-tools/README.md

 This is a fork of the Shopsys Monorepo Tools set of bash functions.
-The original library handles migrating multiple repositories into a single monorepo, however, it only migrates all branches of the first provided repository, then only migrates master for all other branches.
+The original library handles migrating multiple repositories into a single monorepo, however, it only migrates all branches of the first provided repository, then only migrates master for all other repos.
 We needed a slightly more dynamic migration, as we wanted to keep more than just the master of all migrated repo's, so some significant modification of the original scripts has been done.
 To that end, this version will only handle migrating INTO a monorepo from several reposities, and will NOT handle migrating back out into separate repos from a monorepo, like the original scripts do.

 To get this working you'll need a set of repos you want to migrate, as well as a repository to serve as the monorepo.
-This monorepo should have a branch called "initializer", and can have as much or as little in it.
+This monorepo should have a branch called "initializer", and can have as much or as little in it as you want.
 Ours just had an empty README.md and a .gitignore file.
 This branch will be used as the initial set of changes when generating each new monorepo branch you're migrating from your child repositories.

 ## Quick start